Cumminsc9/SVG_Parser/README.md

 # SVG_Parser

 ## Quick Summary
-The SVG Parser allows you magically turn your Unified Modeling Language (UML) class diagrams exported as SVG files to Java class files.
+The SVG Parser allows you to convert your SVG exported Unified Modeling Language (UML) class diagrams to Java class template files.
 The UML class diagrarm must be created in Microsoft Visio 2016, and exported as an SVG file without Visio data.
-To ensure the classes are generated as you designed the UML class diagram needs to follow set of **strict** guidelines.
+To ensure the Java template classes are correctly generated the UML class diagram needs to follow a set of **strict** guidelines.

 ## Developers
 _Name:_ Tom Cummins

 _Name:_ Anil Raham

-_Name:_ Giovanni Lengiuto

 ## Required Dependencies & Frameworks
 1. [Java 1.8] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)